lumauser/WENO/README.md

-# idk
+# WENO
-This is some website that I am going to make to try out Github and vscode. idk
+This is a troll website that I just made for fun.
+I hope you enjoy!

-Developer: lumauser
-Contributers: dacoder101